ScottKolo/suitesparse-matrix-collection-website/README.md

-ssget (available in [SuiteSparse/ssget](https://github.com/DrTimothyAldenDavis/SuiteSparse) in the ssget folder is at under the BSD 3-clause >icense.
+ssget (available in [SuiteSparse/ssget](https://github.com/DrTimothyAldenDavis/SuiteSparse) in the ssget folder is under the BSD 3-clause License.

 The matrices themselves are under the
 [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).